-- a.
-Receive work assignments and directions from the KO or PC Director. - b.
-Provide procurement advice and assistance to customers. - c.
-Review PR package documentation to ensure accuracy. - d.
-Coordinate with customer to obtain missing documentation or information. - e.
-Create solicitation and award documentation according to law, regulation, and Agency procedures. - f.
-Conduct thorough market research to verify and supplement the PM/Requiring Activity (RA) market research, according to FAR Part 10.
+a.
+Receive work assignments and directions from the KO or PC Director.

+b.
+Provide procurement advice and assistance to customers.

+c.
+Review PR package documentation to ensure accuracy.

+d.
+Coordinate with customer to obtain missing documentation or information.

+e.
+Create solicitation and award documentation according to law, regulation, and Agency procedures.

+f.
+Conduct thorough market research to verify and supplement the PM/RA market research, according to Part 10 of the FAR.

-- g.
-Keep customers informed on status of their procurement package. - h.
-Resolve Procurement Policy Review comments and submit for KO concurrence and/or signature. - i.
-Return final resolution of Procurement Policy Review comments before solicitation, award, or modification release/signature. - j.
+g.
+Keep customers informed on status of their procurement package.

+h.
+Resolve Procurement Policy Review comments and submit for KO concurrence and/or signature.

+i.
+Return resolution of Procurement Policy Review comments before solicitation, award, or modification release/signature.

+j.
 Review COR monthly reports to ensure completion and verification that contractor is performing according to the contract terms and conditions.
-Elevate concerns to the KO for resolution. - k.
-Assist the KO in administration of contracts to include oversight of CPARS data on open contracts. - 1.
-Participate in MFTs for DCMA-contracted service requirements and participate in SRRB reviews, if required. - m.
-Participate in post-award performance reviews if required as an MFT member for DCMA services contracts. - n.
+Elevate concerns to the KO for resolution.

+k.
+Assist the KO in administration of contracts to include oversight of CPARS data on open contracts.

+1. Participate in MFTs for DCMA-contracted service requirements and participate in SRRB reviews, if required.

+m.
+Participate in post-award performance reviews, if required, as an MFT member for DCMA services contracts.

+n.
 Prepare DD Form 254, "Contract Security Classification Specification," if applicable for DCMA Information Security (INFOSEC) review.